BenjaminHLee/ESG-2/README.md

 # ESG-2

-This program was written for internal noncommercial educational purposes for The Nueva School's environmental economics course.
+This program was written for internal noncommercial educational use by The Nueva School's environmental economics course.
 If you have questions regarding usage, licensing, or any other topics, please contact me directly.